-C. OBJECTIVES
+C OBJECTIVES

-The general objective of a program of work zone safety is to protect workers, pedestrians, bicyclists, and motorists during construction and maintenance operations.
+Managing traffic during roadwork operations is necessary to complete roadwork or resolve traffic incidents in a timely manner while minimizing traffic delays, maintaining access to travelers, and most importantly maintaining an acceptable level of safety.
+The general objective of a program of work zone safety is to protect workers, traffic incident responders, pedestrians, bicyclists, and motorists during roadwork operations.
 This general objective may be achieved by meeting the following specific objectives:

-- Provide adequate advance warning and information about upcoming work zones - Provide the driver clear information to understand how to navigate through or around the work zone - Reduce the consequences of an out of control vehicle - Provide safe access and storage for equipment and material - Promote the speedy completion of projects (including thorough cleanup of the site) - Promote the use of the appropriate traffic control and protection devices
+- Provide adequate advance warning and information about upcoming work zones - Provide the pedestrians, bicyclists and motorists clear information to understand how to navigate through or around the work zone - Reduce the consequences of an out-of-control vehicle